-The creatures depicted in Duria Antiquior (a more ancient Dorset) were those found by Mary Anning and other fossil hunters along the Dorset coast.
-De La Beche's vision of early Jurassic life is deeply informed by the work of William Buckland, who saw in the fossil record evidence of "the general law of Nature which bids all to eat and be eaten in their turn".
-At the top of the food chain is the formidable Ichthyosaur, the most ferocious of which is shown breaking the neck of a Plesiosaur at the center of the image (both of these animals had recently been described by another leading geologist, William Conybeare).
-Pterosaurs (discovered by Anning in 1828) fly in the sky, the seas are full of ammonites, belemnites, and pentacrinites.
-The ichthyosaurs are even shown producing feces which is gently sinking to the seabed, becoming the coprolites identified by Anning and Buckland.
+The creatures depicted in Duria Antiquior were those found by Mary Anning and other fossil hunters along the Dorset coast.
+De La Beche's vision of early Jurassic life is deeply informed by the work of William Buckland, who saw in the fossil record evidence of "the general law of nature which bids all to eat and be eaten in their turn".
+At the top of the food chain is the formidable Ichthyosaur, the most ferocious of which is shown breaking the neck of a Plesiosaur at the center of the image.
+Pterosaurs fly in the sky, the seas are full of ammonites, belemnites, pentacrinites, and coprolites.

 Other artists created their own versions of Duria Antiquior.
-The gallery below features several of the best representations of De La Beche’s masterpiece.
+The gallery below features a collection of the best representations of De La Beche’s masterpiece.

-Original Duria Antiquior Watercolor by Henry De la Beche
+Original Duria Antiquior watercolor by Henry De la Beche, 1830.

 Copyright © 2021 Poozeum - All Rights Reserved.